anwala/teaching-web-science/fall-2022/homework/hw6/README.md

 Your Twitter bot must post tweets on a special Twitter account created by you.

+Write a report that contains the answers and *explains how you arrived at the answers* to the following questions.
+Before starting, review the [HW report guidelines](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/homework/hw0/reports.md).
+Name your report for this assignment `hw6_report` with the proper file extension.

 (**Report (2 points**)

 ### Criteria 1.
 Usefulness (4 points)